Giulia Scopelliti

 Béatrice et Bénédict - Opéra national de Lyon 2024

-A member of the Studio of the Opéra de Lyon between 2022 and 2024, Giulia Scopelliti made her debut on the main stage as the Young Shepherd (Tannhäuser), before successively performing as a Young Babylonian (Hérodiade), Mademoiselle Jouvenot (Adriana Lecouvreur), Barbarina (Le nozze di Figaro), Feklusha (Kát’a Kabanová), Falke/Guardian of the Temple Threshold (Die Frau ohne Schatten), a Seraphic Angel (Elijah), and Masha/Priliepa (Queen of Spades).
-She was also particularly acclaimed in the role of Héro (Béatrice et Bénédict), in a production directed by Damiano Michieletto.
+A member of the Studio of the Opéra de Lyon from 2022 to 2024, Giulia Scopelliti made her debut on the main stage there as a Young Shepherd (Tannhäuser), before going on to perform the roles of a Young Babylonian (Hérodiade), Mademoiselle Jouvenot (Adriana Lecouvreur), Barbarina (Le Nozze di Figaro), Feklusha (Kát’a Kabanová), Falke/Hüter der Schwelle des Tempels (Die Frau ohne Schatten), a Seraphic Angel (Elijah), and Masha/Priliepa (Queen of Spades).
+She was also particularly noted for her performance as Héro (Béatrice et Bénédict) in a production by Damiano Michieletto.

-Giulia Scopelliti has worked with internationally renowned stage directors such as Damiano Michieletto, Calixto Bieito, Christoph Loy, Mariusz Treliński, and David Hermann, as well as conductors including Daniele Rustioni, Wayne Marshall, Constantin Trinks, Johannes Debus, and Sesto Quatrini.
+Giulia Scopelliti has worked with internationally renowned stage directors such as Damiano Michieletto, Calixto Bieito, Christoph Loy, Tatjana Gürbaca, Mariusz Treliński, and David Hermann, and with conductors including Daniele Rustioni, Wayne Marshall, Constantin Trinks, Johannes Debus, and Sesto Quatrini.
 She has also performed with the Opéra de Lyon at the Théâtre des Champs-Élysées in Paris.

-She began her vocal studies in 2014 at the University of Music and Performing Arts Mannheim, earning her degree under the guidance of Stefanie Krahnenfeld and Snežana Stamenković.
-Starting in 2019, she pursued a joint master’s degree in vocal performance, with a double specialization in “concert/Lied” and “opera,” studying under Snežana Stamenković and graduating in spring 2022.
-She also benefited from the valuable mentorship of Axel Bauni in Lied masterclasses.
+She began her vocal studies in 2014 at the Hochschule für Musik und Darstellende Kunst Mannheim, where she obtained her diploma under the guidance of Stefanie Krahnenfeld and Snežana Stamenković.
+From 2019, she pursued a joint Master’s degree in vocal performance, specializing in both “concert/Lied” and “opera,” studying with Snežana Stamenković and graduating in spring 2022.
+She also benefited from the guidance of Axel Bauni in Lied masterclasses.

-At the opera school in Mannheim, she performed in La Voix humaine, as Lucia (Le viol de Lucrèce), Belinda and the First Witch (Didon et Énée).
+At the opera school of Mannheim, she performed in La Voix humaine, as Lucia (Le viol de Lucrèce), and as Belinda and the First Witch (Didon et Énée).

-As part of the Accademia di alto perfezionamento del Teatro Carlo Felice led by Francesco Meli, she made her international debut in summer 2022 at the Teatro Carlo Felice in Genoa (Italy) in the role of Fiorilla (Il turco in Italia).
+As part of the Accademia di alto perfezionamento del Teatro Carlo Felice directed by Francesco Meli, she made her international debut in summer 2022 at the Teatro Carlo Felice in Genoa (Italy) as Fiorilla (Il turco in Italia).

-In concert, she has sung Bach’s Christmas Oratorio in Rome, Brahms’ German Requiem, and Saint-Saëns’ Christmas Oratorio, as well as this season Bruckner’s Mass in F minor and Mozart’s Requiem in Germany.
+In concert, she has sung Bach’s Oratorio de Noël in Rome, Brahms’ Requiem allemand and Saint-Saëns’ Oratorio de Noël, and in the current season Bruckner’s Messe en fa mineur and Mozart’s Requiem in Germany.

-Giulia Scopelliti has been represented by RSBA agency since 2024.
+Giulia Scopelliti has been represented by RSBA since 2024.